NiGuangOwO/Triggernometry/readme.md

 Hundreds of translations were missing since 1.1.6.0.
 Most of the new keys are now added to the template and the CN/JP translation files.
 (The FI/FR files were too outdated and the order was messed up)
 Also added full CN translations.
-### Improved description and log messages:
-Added arguments to represent if the variable is persistent and if the expression is numeric/string for the action descriptions and log messages;
-Added a `[Sync]` symbol to the description if the action is unsetted the async option;
-Added more validity checkes and more precise information like which expression caused error in `Context.cs`.
 ### Manually fire triggers respecting conditions
 Previously the triggers would ignore all contidion checks when it is manually fired, but sometimes we want it to respect all conditions.
-So a `Fire (Allow Conditions)` button was added to the right-click menu.
+So a `Fire (Allow Conditions)` button was added to the right-click menu, and an option `Allow conditions for autofiring` was added to trigger settings.
 ### Improved CSV Export
 Added support for table variables containing commas and double quotes.
 (Previously the grids were simply joint together with `,`)
 ### Code Clean-up